 Japan halts deployment of Aegis Ashore missile defence system

 Kono told reporters that Japan was halting the deployment due to technical issues as well as cost.
-The Lockheed Martin Co radar sites are in the northern prefecture of Akita and Yamaguchi prefecture in southern Japan.
-With radars more powerful than the ship-based version of Aegis that Japan already operates, the planned sites were meant to help counter recent missile advances by North Korea and relieve pressure on Japan's stretched navy.
+The two proposed Lockheed Martin Co radar sites, one in the northern prefecture of Akita and the other in Yamaguchi prefecture in southern Japan, had also faced opposition from local residents.
+With radars more powerful than the ship-based version of Aegis that Japan already operates, the planned stations were meant to help counter recent missile advances by North Korea and relieve pressure on Japan's stretched navy.

+"I made a decision on Friday to suspend the process...
+For the time being, Japan will continue to counter (the threat) with Aegis-equipped ships" said Kono.
+North Korea, which is threatening military action against South Korea unless it stops defectors from sending leaflets and other material to the North, last year tested a series of new ballistic missiles with irregular trajectories that Japan said appeared designed to penetrate Aegis defenses.

 - READ MORE ON: